FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 FAQ

-Q: How important is the travel agent channel?
-Dominant 70% of bookings.
-Travel Leaders Group, Signature, Virtuoso, Expedia Cruises, AAA, AARP, Costco Travel, World Travel Holdings, Cruise Planners drive most bookings.
-Commission 12-18%.
+Q: How important is the travel-agent channel?
+It is the dominant channel at ~70% of bookings.
+Networks and agencies like Travel Leaders Group, Signature, Virtuoso, Expedia Cruises, AAA, AARP, Costco Travel, World Travel Holdings, and Cruise Planners drive the bulk of volume, earning 12-18% commission.
+Any cruise GTM plan that under-invests here is fighting the market.

 Bottom Line